study-ORCATech-cloud/git-labs/LAB06-Clone-And-Push/solutions.md

 To verify:
 1. Open your web browser and navigate to `https://github.com/your-username/git-remote-lab`
-2. You should see both README.md and hello.py files
+2. You should see both README.md and hello.txt files
 3. Click on "commits" to view the commit history

 ## Task 5: Modify Files and Push Again